-- 2.10 Independent members of PCSPs and DPCSPs are appointed by the Policing Board, who have overall responsibility for the process, from nominations made by the Council (paragraphs 4 and 5 of Schedule 1 and paragraphs 4 and 5 of Schedule 2 to the Justice Act refer to independent members' appointments to PCSPs and DPCSPs respectively).
-Criteria for final selection and subsequent appointment by the Policing Board will take account of the need to include a balance of skills, qualities, experience and backgrounds, and will meet the statutory requirement to ensure that the overall membership is as representative as possible of the local community.
-Within Belfast, the Policing Board must seek, as far as practicable, to ensure that the membership of the PCSP is representative of the community of Belfast as a whole and that membership of each DPCSP is representative of the community within the area of that District Partnership. - 2.11 Appointments to a PCSP or a DPCSP should not be viewed as employment.
+- 2.10 Independent members of PCSPs and DPCSPs are appointed by the Policing Board, who have overall responsibility for the process, from nominations made by the Council (paragraphs 4 and 5 of Schedule 1 and paragraphs 4 and 5 of Schedule 2 to the Justice Act refer to independent members' appointments to PCSPs and DPCSPs respectively). - 2.11 Appointments to a PCSP or a DPCSP should not be viewed as employment.
 Members are holders of public office rather than employees.